Update 5 - June 2020

 Welcome to update #4 of the Kanoogi platform and Intergalactic Space Empire project!

 It’s been awhile since the last update, and a little too long, as there’s been a lot going on, as I push onward through development.
 This update will cover the same topics as last time, but for the technical update, I’ll talk more about the client-side systems that are being used (as opposed to the server-side).
-Design, technical and lastly Q & A.
+So, in short, I will cover the design, technical and lastly answer a few questions in this update.

 If you are curious, right out of the gate, what the status of the beta is, let me give you the bad news first… I’m still too far out to start it, and as I’ve been pulled into business development, and the website, it’s pushed the date out to where I’m thinking about a way to start a beta to test some of the subsystems of the game and platform.
 As might be expected, if I was developing a PC game (as I did for most of my career) or an iOS/Android game, it would be all about the game itself, but with this project spanning client and server, it’s a much more ambitious undertaking.Design Update